NREL/SOEP-QSS/README.md

 ### Conditionals

 Modelica supports conditional behavior via "if" and "when" blocks.
 The QSS solver has classes representing if and when conditional blocks to provide this behavior.
 Each conditional block has a sequence of clauses that represent the if/elseif/else and when/elsewhen structure of the corresponding Modelica conditional.
 Each clause (except the else clause) contains one or more boolean or zero-crossing variables.
 When fully realized clauses would be able to represent logical "trees" over their variables: for now only OR logic is supported.

+### Interconnected Models

+Simulation of multiple subsystems models with some outputs connected to inputs in other models is important for SOEP.
+For this purpose the QSS application was extended to support multiple models and support for a `--con` option to specify interconnections was added.
+When connections are specified the models run in a synched mode to provide the "current" inputs.

+Interconnected simulations are supported for FMU-QSS models: support for FMU-ME models is planned.

+Because there are no QSS dependencies between the FMU-QSS models the input trajectories won't get updated when the corresponding output variable has requantization or observer updates.
+Rather, the input is updated when its variable requires an update within its model's simulation.
+This means there is some potential for discrepancy between outputs and inputs.
+(The "smooth tokens" used to communicate output state to inputs has a next discrete even time field so that predicted discrete events will force a refresh of the inputs.)

+There are two modes for synching the models:
+1. Specifying a `--dtCon` connection sync time step will simulate each model for that time span in loops until finished.
+This limits the worst-case time sync error.
+2. Simulating without `--dtCon` causes an event queue based sync that only simulates each model until the time of a top-of-queue event in another model, at which time it switches to that model, and so on.
+This does not assure perfect sync because output requantization and observer updates do not trigger updates in the corresponding input.
+It also will be less efficient than using a large enough `dtCon` to allow more events to be processed in each model simulation pass.

+Connected FMU-ME models could be run with a QSS-specific master algorithm that used a combined event queue and captured dependencies across models that would eliminate any discrepancies and allow for faster simulation.
+Parallelization could be used to exploit the likely presence of independent events at the top of the queue in this scenario.

+Each connections can be specified via a command line options of this form:
+`--con=`_model1_`.`_inp\_var_`:`_model2_`.`_out\_var_

 ## FMU Support